Arabic maqam: Tuning system

 The notes of a maqam are not always tuned in equal temperament, meaning that the frequency ratios of successive pitches are not necessarily identical.
 A maqam also determines other things, such as the tonic (starting note), the ending note, and the dominant note.
 It also determines which notes should be emphasized and which should not.

-Arabic maqamat are based on a musical scale of 7 notes that repeats at the octave.
+Most arabic maqamat are based on a musical scale of 7 notes that repeats at the octave (for instance, hijaz kar kurd does not repeat at the octave).
 Some maqamat have 2 or more alternative scales (e.g. Rast, Nahawand and Hijaz).
 Maqam scales in traditional Arabic music are microtonal, not based on a twelve-tone equal-tempered musical tuning system, as is the case in modern Western music.
 Most maqam scales include a perfect fifth or a perfect fourth (or both), and all octaves are perfect.
 The remaining notes in a maqam scale may or may not exactly land on semitones.
 For this reason maqam scales are mostly taught orally, and by extensive listening to the traditional Arabic music repertoire.